isn2102/p8105_Homework3/Homework3.md

 missing tmax values, and 1134420 missing tmin values.
 Given this, it appears that about 5% of the data are missing for each variable.

-Do some data cleaning: create separate variables for year/month/day, divide temperature, snowfall, and snow depth by 10 to result in cm, divide precipitation by 100 to result in cm.
+**B** Do some data cleaning: create separate variables for year/month/day, divide temperature, snowfall, and snow depth by 10 to result in cm, divide precipitation by 100 to result in cm.

 ``` r
 tidy_ny_noaa <-